 What fines can you get for CCTV GDPR non-compliance?

 The ICO takes data privacy violations seriously, which extends to poor CCTV practices.
-GDPR violations can result in fines amounting to €20 million or 4% of an organisation’s annual global turnover – whichever is greater.
+GDPR violations can result in fines amounting to €20 million or 4% of an organization’s annual global turnover – whichever is greater.

-Take steps to make your CCTV GDPR-compliant
+Take steps to simplify CCTV GDPR compliance

 GDPR Audit Checklist